“Until lions have their own historians, tales of the hunt will glorify the hunter”

 I gave myself three days.

 On the first day, I pray.
 On the second day, I hope.
-On the third day, I begin to wilt.
-On the fourth day, I release water and with it comes a revelation of my responsibility.
-On the fourth day, I create.
+On the third day, I release water and with it comes a revelation of my responsibility.
+On the third day, I create.

 On the fourth day, Mother is near.
 Her calls bear the rush of a thousand storms.
 My gaze is fixed forward, I am listening.